JonZw/Dog-camera/README.md

 Inspired by the Helmut Karger Blog (https://blog.helmutkarger.de/raspberry-video-camera-teil-1-oachkatzl-cam/).

 NOTE: Some imported package are only available on Linux systems.
+It is still in an early phase and needs some adjusting.